kchu25/ShaneGPUCountMinSketch.jl/README.md

 * *num_fils*: the number of filters that the user want to recorded in a *configuration* (i.e. the variable $K$ in the definition of configuration).
 * *fil_len*: the filter length
 * *min_count*: the minimum number of counts for a configuration to be considered valid.

+# Note
+Since the `obtain_enriched_configurations` utilize Count-Min-Sketch, a probabilistic datastructure, the result it obtained may be slightly different.
+We note that the results are almost identical in practice.